5 Tips to Help You Stay Consistent with Your Diet

 There’s one special time when healthy choices feel extra hard.
 You guessed it, it’s when you’re hungry!
 Your instincts are telling you to eat something calorie dense, and a lot of it.
 That’s a recipe for overeating, not for staying consistent with a healthy diet.

 This shouldn’t be a common problem on a well formulated diet.
 But if you feel like hunger is an issue for you then a different breakfast might help.
 Research shows that starting the day with a high protein breakfast can increase your satiety throughout the day.
 A 2015 trial studying overweight women showed that those who had at least 30 g of protein at breakfast ate less at lunch compared to those who ate a low protein breakfast (2).
+Check out our protein rich breakfast recipes or our blog post on how to stop feeling hungry if you need a bit of inspiration.

 #4 Reduce temptation at home